-Small issues on your roof and in your gutters could potentially lead to larger, more critical issues in the future if left unchecked — and no one wants to have to replace their entire roof.
+Small issues on your roof and in your gutters could potentially lead to larger issues in the future.
+If left unchecked you could even have to replace the entire roof.
 Get your roof examined by a professional every two or so years in order to keep tabs on any problems.
 One thing you can do yourself to help keep your roof in great shape is to regularly clean your gutters.
 Gutters clogged with leaves and other debri can cause a leaky roof, water damage, or mold problems.

 Stay On Top of Landscaping

 Landscaping doesn’t mean creating a magazine-worthy rose garden or artistic hedge structures — although feel free to go above and beyond!
 Simple tasks such as keeping your lawn mowed and watered, addressing weed overgrowth, and making sure you’re pruning your trees and shrubs are a great way to stay on top of your home’s landscaping.
-Clever landscaping can even help you save energy — for example, a well positioned tree can provide much needed shade for a yard-facing room, keeping that area of the house cooler than the rest.
+Clever landscaping can even help you save energy.
+For example, a well positioned tree can provide much needed shade for a yard-facing room.

 Don’t Forget Your Attic